Drinking Water Revolving Loan Fund

 What should be done if a project changes somewhat from when the description was submitted for the Project Priority List (PPL) and when the project will be designed?

 One of the purposes for the PPL proposal process is to have system owners identify their water system problems, carefully consider options, and choose the best course of action.
 These decisions should carry through to design and implementation.
 Conditions do change, however, and sometimes further analysis reveals information that was not known at the PPL stage.
 The key to approving the change is whether the final solution is consistent with the initial proposal.
 (For example, an alternative treatment process may ultimately be better; a well may be rehabilitated rather than being replaced.)
-The department does not accept substituting water main replacement projects, however.
+MDH does not accept substituting water main replacement projects, however.
 Also, at some point changes are significant enough that they lead to a new project, and a new PPL proposal must be submitted.

 Go to > top